-- The Managing Director and CEO submits to the competent Board Committees and the Board of Directors, with the support of the Steering Committee, the definition of the strategic lines and sustainability policies (ESG), including the fight against climate change.
+- a target-setting and actions to achieve targets set - b remedial action in the event of targets or milestones not being achieved or unexpected negative impacts being detected. - The Managing Director and CEO submits to the competent Board Committees and the Board of Directors, with the support of the Steering Committee, the definition of the strategic lines and sustainability policies (ESG), including the fight against climate change.
 The Board of Directors approves the strategic and political guidelines on sustainability (ESG) - with the support of the Risks Committee - taking into account the objectives of solid and sustainable creation and distribution of value for all stakeholders, including the environment as stated in the Group Code of Ethics.
 In addition, the Steering Committee - composed of the first organisational line - meets on a quarterly basis to examine sustainability issues (ESG) - The Corporate Social Responsibility (CSR) structure oversees the process for defining, approving and updating policies as regards sustainability (ESG), in accordance with the corporate strategies and targets.
-In these activities, CSR is supported by the CSR Delegates appointed in the main structures of the Parent Company and Subsidiary Banks - Intesa Sanpaolo supports the spread of a culture of sustainability through a range of training initiatives in and out of the Group's structures. - With the aim of strengthening the Group's actions for the achievement of its ESG targets, an interdivisional / functional ESG Task Force ('Control Room') was activated in October 2020 in support of the Steering Committee.
+In these activities, CSR is supported by the CSR Delegates appointed in the main structures of the Parent Company and Subsidiary - Intesa Sanpaolo supports the spread of a culture of sustainability through a range of training initiatives in and out of the Group's structures. - With the aim of strengthening the Group's actions for the achievement of its ESG targets, an interdivisional / functional ESG Task Force ('Control Room') was activated in October 2020 in support of the Steering Committee.